Love Found at Death's Door (aka Chapter 1)

 Deryn strapped herself into the Huxley's harness, the old leather creaking as it held her weight.
 This one has to be the oldest beastie in the whole bloody air corps.
 She thought to herself as she gazed through the field glasses.
 How did the command entrust Newkirk with this monumental task anyhow?
-The boy could hardly remember to tie his own boots, but he was down there spying on the Germans?
-The coxswain hadn't even bothered to tell Deryn what colour the flare was either, which didn't help because the Germans would shoot phosphorous flares into the air at the airbeast on occasion.
+The boy still couldn't tie his own bloody neckties, but he was down there spying on the Germans?
+The coxswain hadn't even bothered to tell Deryn what colour the flare was either, which didn't help because the Germans would shoot phosphorous flares into the air at the Leviathan on occasion.

 "Great job Newkirk!
 The Germans most certainly won't notice a barking green flare!"
 She said to herself.
 The Germans were all using red flares at the time, so Newkirk stuck out like a tree in a flower garden.

-Alek had been watching the green flare in the distance fly up past the ship's flank.
-The coxswain had instructed him on the crank's use, but was called to the bridge as soon as the flare had been set off, leaving Alek alone on the ship's skin.
+Alek watched the green flare in the distance fly up past the ship's flank.
+The coxswain had instructed him on the crank's use, albeit the "instruction" consisted of being put on the correct side of the crank, told where and how to place his hands on the handle, and which way to rotate to pull in or let out, but Mr. Rigby was called to the bridge as soon as the flare had been set off, leaving Alek alone on the ship's skin.

-Then he heard a snapping noise.
-He quickly looked down at the rope connecting Dylan to the ship.
-It was torn and frayed.
+Then a slight popping noise made his ears perk up in all the flailing madness.
+He snapped his eyes down to the rope connecting Dylan to the ship.
+It was torn and frayed, and its condition was worsening.
 Alek looked back over his shoulder.
-The beastie was free-falling!
-It passed out of view.
-The crank had pulled the rope taught on the front, but under, the rope was falling off of the mechanism.
+The beastie was now free-falling, quickly passing out of view over the other side of the ship.
+The crank suddenly stopped dead in his hands, jammed by a loop that had somehow formed, drawing the line tight on the bottom, but hanging like a dead snake on the top of the spool.
 Well that's not doing any good!
 Alek thought.

-In a blur, the rope snapped off the crank and somehow wrapped itself around Alek's ankle.
-He was immediately pulled off his feet, and was being dragged over the side!
-He grappled for any rigging that he could hold on to.
-He caught one, but was pulled off.
-Suddenly he was falling free of the ship, away from safety, and possibly his life…
+In a blur, the rope ripped off the crank and instantly wrapped itself around Alek's ankle, wrenching him off his feet.
+He was being pulled over the side!
+Alek grappled for any rigging that he could hold on to, and caught one, but the weight of Dylan and the Huxley pulled him off.
+Suddenly he was falling free of the ship, away from safety, and his life.

-On that note…where was the ship?
-The airbeast was nowhere to be seen in the clouding sky.
+On that note, where was the ship?
+The airbeast's looming shape was nowhere to be seen in the clouding sky.
 It was a fast ship, but it wasn't that fast, prompting Deryn to wonder how long they'd been lying here.

 Soon, Alek began to stir, and Deryn closed her eyes to feign unconsciousness.
 The prince took a deep breath, then coughed.
 He seemed to freeze as he noticed Deryn lying on him.